Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Results and discussion

 Let us now discuss the aforementioned results.
 As we can see, the square-root correction $M\sqrt{Q}$ is theoretically notable because it modifies the growth of structure while leaving the background expansion unaltered.
 Our results show that a positive value of $M$ suppresses the growth rate, equivalently reducing $G_{\rm eff}$, and thereby compensates for the low-redshift preference for a suppressed $f\sigma_8$.
 This allows the intrinsic value of $\sigma_8$ to remain closer to the Planck-inferred amplitude without compromising the agreement with RSD data.

-As we observe from the posterior contours in Fig.~\ref{fig:corner}, we obtain a degeneracy between $M$ and $\sigma_8$.
-Increasing $\sigma_8$ enhances the clustering amplitude, while increasing $M$ suppresses the growth through a reduced effective gravitational strength.
+Because the analysis uses RSD alone, the inferred reduction of the $\sigma_8$ tension remains limited by the $M-\sigma_8$ degeneracy inherent in $f\sigma_8$ measurements, as we observe from the posterior contours in Fig.~\ref{fig:corner}, Increasing $\sigma_8$ enhances the clustering amplitude, while increasing $M$ suppresses the growth through a reduced effective gravitational strength.
 Their effects therefore counterbalance each other, producing elongated likelihood contours.
 This degeneracy explains why $\sigma_8$ can shift towards higher values (appearing more consistent with Planck) when $M$ is included: the perturbative modification absorbs the growth suppression required by low-redshift observations.

+To further quantify the statistical preference for this extended parameter space, we compute the Bayesian evidence for all considered models.
+The resulting differences in log-evidence relative to the $\Lambda$CDM model are summarized in Table~\ref{tab:bayesian evidence}.
+Although the Bayesian evidence formally favors the extended model (with $\Delta \ln \mathcal{Z} \sim 6$), this result must be interpreted with caution.
+As previously noted, the improvement in the maximum goodness-of-fit is marginal.
+The enhanced evidence is therefore primarily driven by the aforementioned $M-\sigma_8$ degeneracy: along the degenerate direction the likelihood does not decrease, which effectively suppresses the Occam penalty.
+Consequently, this enhanced evidence may not constitute strong support for new physics.

 We should mention here that breaking this degeneracy will require incorporating complementary probes such as weak-lensing shear, CMB lensing, or full-shape galaxy spectra, all of which respond to $G_{\rm eff}$ and the growth history in different ways.
-Current RSD data, even with DESI DR1, are insufficient on their own to fully disentangle these effects.
+Current RSD data are insufficient on their own to fully disentangle these effects.

-In summary, our analysis confirms that the $\sqrt{Q}$ correction provides a minimal and physically motivated perturbative mechanism capable of alleviating the $\sigma_8$ tension across a wide range of background cosmologies, with especially strong impact in models that simultaneously aim to address the Hubble tension.
+In summary, our analysis confirms that the $\sqrt{Q}$ correction provides a minimal and physically motivated perturbative mechanism that can help alleviate the $\sigma_8$ tension across a wide range of background cosmologies, with especially strong impact in models that simultaneously aim to address the Hubble tension.